erdenbatuhan/automated-smart-contract-tester/app/README.md

 ### Running the Entire Application with Docker

-Before running the application, create the **.env** file and set the following environment variables:
+Before running the application, create a **.env** file and set the following environment variables:

 ```bash
 STAGING=dev # The staging environment (dev, qa, prod, etc.)